-Houston Rockets: First Round NBA Playoff Match-ups
+Houston Rockets: First-Round NBA Playoff Match-ups

 — Clippers Report (@clippers_fanly) March 2, 2017

-The Houston team has one of the most prolific offensive teams in the league and this Clippers’ team is unlikely to slow them down.
+The Houston team has one of the most prolific offensive teams in the league and this Clippers team is unlikely to slow them down.
 It will be important for Patrick Beverley to be healthy and continue with his usual stubborn aggressive self for this match-up.
 The Houston Rockets will need him on the defensive side to slow down the engine of Chris Paul.

 Oklahoma City Thunder

 Going into Thursday night’s games, the OKC Thunder were a game and a half behind the Clippers and a game ahead of the Memphis Grizzlies.
-This will be the most likely matchup for the Houston Rockets in the first round but this could change in an instant.
-If this were to be the first round match-up, it would be a great one to watch.
-The two most highly regarded candidates for MVP this season going head to head and throwing up nightly triple doubles.
+This will be the most likely match-up for the Houston Rockets in the first round but this could change in an instant.
+If this were to be the first round match-up, it would be a great one to watch, the two most highly regarded candidates for MVP this season going head to head and throwing up nightly triple doubles.

 James Harden leads the Rockets past Russell Westbrook and the Thunder – https://t.co/vPFmUSNDiI pic.twitter.com/nVOSpU8SNH